 Make sure you insure your home for the total cost to rebuild.
 If there were a hurricane, fire or other devastation to your property you want to be sure your policy will pay for it and not out of your pocket.
 The same is true for separate structures that may be on your property such as a detached garage.
 Be sure to ask about the inclusion of Flood or Earthquake coverage for your policy.

 This is one of the top priorities to consider when renting.
-One if the home is in great condition it is more attractive to rent out.
+One if the home is in great condition, it is more attractive to rent out.
 Two, keeping your home up to date and safe can help you to avoid a lawsuit from your tenant or a guest in case something should occur.
-Having landlord insurance will help keep you covered in such an event.

 Follow that Building Code!